Srinanda-Yallapragada/honors-rpi4os/thesis-notes.md

 Sep 19 meeting!
 Next steps
-Bare minimum files on the SD card
+Bare minimum files on the SD card  -> Done!
-Look into scheduling -> what it takes to implement round robin Look into process management
-Its an os when you manage resources
-Implement string.h
-Implement parser
+A DTB file is a device tree (or devicetree) blob file used by the Linux kernel.
+It contains binary data that describes a computer's hardware.
+DTB files allow operating systems to manage a computer's components by telling the operating system what hardware the computer includes.
+This file was called bootbin.bin on the rp3.
+Essentially bcm2711-rpi-4-b.dtb is a binary hardware describing file is my understanding

+Config.txt is used to set params that make it easier to interact with the rpi4 such as core_freq_min and arm_64bit

+fixup.dat, is used to configure the SDRAM partition between the GPU and the CPU

+Start.elf It programs the GPU up for display, sorts out all the interfaces etc - prior to jumping to user code.

+And our very own kernel.8
+Those are the 5 bare minimum files we are using

-I need a better working shell, and I want to be able to write and read from memory and use that as files create write and delete maximum file size
+Look into scheduling -> what it takes to implement round robin Look into process management, Its an os when you manage resources Implement string.h -> On the way, added lenstr() and cmpstr() Implement parser -> Done!
+Can parse a command from our UART interface I need a better working shell, and I want to be able to write and read from memory and use that as files create write and delete m aximum file size
-Get to part 5 on rust!
+Get to part 5 on rust! -> Done?
+Kinda, able to run rust code, but have not done a line by line